-McMINNVILLE, Ore. – Christine Tamamoto (Jr., Honolulu, Hawaii) started Linfield’s 2012 season off on the right foot, scoring the first of two Wildcat goals in a 2-1 comeback victory over 16th-ranked Cal Lutheran Friday afternoon at the Linfield soccer field.
+McMINNVILLE, Ore. – Christine Tamamoto started Linfield’s 2012 season off on the right foot, scoring the first of two Wildcat goals in a 2-1 comeback victory over 16th-ranked Cal Lutheran Friday afternoon at the Linfield soccer field.

 Emily Fellows (Jr., Portland, Ore.) also made her presence known in her first game back since September of 2011, scoring the deciding goal for the home team.

 Neither side took advantage in the first half hour, despite heavy pressure posed on both defenses.
-With Emily Allison (Sr., Hockinson, Wash.) and Lauren Pyrch (Soph., West Linn, Ore.) anchoring Linfield’s back line, the ‘Cats were able to draw the Regals offside twice in the opening period and stave off several attacks on goal.
+With Emily Allison and Lauren Pyrch (Jr., West Linn, Ore.) anchoring Linfield’s back line, the ‘Cats were able to draw the Regals offside twice in the opening period and stave off several attacks on goal.

 Offensively, Linfield matched Cal Lutheran shot-for-shot through the first quarter of the game, as each side recorded a pair of shots and saves.